kalviumcommunity/s69_Aarzoo_assessmentt/README.md

 ❌ No way to analyze skill gaps
 ❌ Difficulty finding reliable free courses
 ❌ Poorly formatted resumes rejected by ATS
-❌ No review system for actionable feedback
+❌ No review system for actionable feedbackkkk
 These issues reduce confidence, increase rejection rates, and delay job placements.

 ✅ How This Project Solves the Problem